phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_walk.md

 Our model will be based on observations from BNG simulation and *E. coli* biology.

 Ingredients and simplifying assumptions of the model:
  - Run.
-The background average duration of each run (`time_exp`) is a variable of interst.
+The background average duration of each run (`time_exp`) is a variable of interest.
 When the cell senses concentration change, the cell changes the expected run duration (`exp_run_time`).
 The duration of each run follows an exponential distribution with mean = `exp_run_time`.
  - Tumble.
 The duration of cell tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
 The degree of reorientation follows uniform distribution from 0° to 360°.
  - Response.
 As we've seen in the BNG model, the cell can respond to the gradient change within 0.5 seconds.
 In this model, we allow cells to re-measure the concentration after it runs for 0.5 seconds.
  - Gradient.
-We model an exponential gradient centered at [1500, 1500] with a concentration of 10<sup>8</sup>.
-All cells start at [0, 0], which has a concentration of 10<sup>8</sup>.
-The receptors saturate at a concentration of 10<sup>8</sup>.
+We model an exponential gradient centered at [1500, 1500] with a concentration of 10<sup>10</sup>.
+All cells start at [0, 0], which has a concentration of 10<sup>2</sup>.
+The receptors saturate at a concentration of 10<sup>10</sup>.
  - Performance.
 The closer to the center of the gradient the better.

-What's different between this more advanced model and the [earliear model](tutorial_purerandom) using a standard random walk strategy is we decide the run duration before tumbling based on current vs. past concentrations.
+What's different between this more advanced model and the [earlier model](tutorial_purerandom) using a standard random walk strategy is we decide the run duration before tumbling based on current vs. past concentrations.

 We will start from our previous model and only modify on including this ability.

-## Updatinng run time before tumbling based on concentrations
+## Updating run time before tumbling based on concentrations

 In our standard random walk model, we sampled each run duration from an exponential distribution with mean `run_time_expected`.
 This time, we will include the concentrations into our sampling.